bigbluebutton/plugins/README.md

 ## Developing

-If you want to develop some of that list, please refer back to https://github.com/bigbluebutton/bigbluebutton-html-plugin-sdk?tab=readme-ov-file#running-the-plugin-from-source
+If you want to play around or modify one of these plugins, please refer back to https://github.com/bigbluebutton/bigbluebutton-html-plugin-sdk?tab=readme-ov-file#running-the-plugin-from-source